 Methods

-Databases such as PubMed central, EBSCohost, Google scholar, HINARI and Biomedical central were used for article that were published in 2010-2020.
+Databases such as PubMed central, EBSCohost, Google scholar, HINARI and Biomedical central that were published in 2010-2020 were used.
 Arksey and O’ Malley framework was used to identify relevant studies.
-PRISMA flow diagram was used, quantitative and qualitative study as well as systematic reviews was conducted to address the research questions.
+PRISMA flow diagram was used, quantitative and qualitative study as well as systematic reviews were conducted to address the research questions.
 The researcher identifies the articles that met the inclusion criteria.
-The study areas was Africa, therefore the researcher searched all the articles that were published in Africa.
+The study area was Africa, therefore the researcher searched all the articles that were published in Africa.
 The population was the articles that were published on Africa about the availability of Public Health veterinary services toward rabies.
 The population of the study was 5,485 articles that were identified on the databases.
 In this study the samples are the 10 articles that met the eligibility criteria.
 Sampling was done using the PRISMA flow diagram

 Data Collections